louketo/louketo-proxy/README.md

 #### **- Upsteam URL**

-You can control the upstream endpoint via the --upstream-url or config option.
-Both http and https is supported and you can control the TLS verification via the --skip-upstream-tls-verify or config option, along with enabling or disabling keepalives on the upstream via
+You can control the upstream endpoint via the --upstream-url option.
+Both http and https is supported with TLS verification and keepalive support configured via the --skip-upstream-tls-verify / --upstream-keepalives option.
---upstream-keepalives option.
 Note, the proxy can also upstream via a unix socket, --upstream-url unix://path/to/the/file.sock

 #### **- Endpoints**